Community Infrastructure Levy

 Who will pay CIL?

-Barnet will adopt the same Instalments Policy as the Mayoral CIL Charging Schedule, and will provide Exceptional Circumstances Relief.
-The Regulation 123 List is available here, and the Charging Schedule: Supporting Document provides further information on setting the Barnet CIL rate.
+Barnet adopts the same Instalments Policy as the Mayoral CIL Charging Schedule, and has made Exceptional Circumstances Relief.
+Available.
+The Regulation 123 List is available here, but will be updated by the end of 2020 with the Infrastructure Funding Statement.

 Barnet CIL Rates (per sqm)